ibm-cloud-docs/Registry/registry_images_.md

    For more information about the `ibmcloud cr build` command, see [{{site.data.keyword.registrylong_notm}} CLI](registry_cli.html).

   - To build and test your image locally before you push it to {{site.data.keyword.Bluemix_notm}}, complete the following steps:
-    1. Build the image from your Dockerfile on your local machine and tag it with your image name.
+    1. Build the image from your Dockerfile on your local computer and tag it with your image name.

       ```
       docker build -t <image_name> <directory>